Deformations of Dimer Models: Zigzag paths and their properties

 \subsection{Consistency conditions}

 In this subsection, we introduce the consistency condition.
-In order to define this condition, we first introduce the notion of zigzag paths, and such paths are also main ingredients for introducing deformations of dimer models.
+In order to define this condition, we first introduce the notion of zigzag paths.
+These paths are also the main ingredients for introducing deformations of dimer models.

-\begin{definition} We say that a path on a dimer model is a \emph{zigzag path} if it makes a maximum turn to the right on a white node and a maximum turn to the left on a black node.
-Also, we say that a zigzag path is \emph{reduced} if it does not factor through $2$-valent nodes.
+\begin{Definition}We say that a path on a dimer model is a \emph{zigzag path} if it makes a maximum turn to the right on a white node and a maximum turn to the left on a black node.
+Also, we say that a zigzag path is \emph{reduced} if it does not pass through $2$-valent nodes.
 (We remark that we can make a zigzag path reduced using the join moves.
-In particular, any zigzag path on a reduced dimer model is reduced.) \end{definition}
+In particular, any zigzag path on a~reduced dimer model is reduced.) \end{Definition}

 Since a dimer model has only finitely many edges, we see that all zigzag paths are periodic.
-For a zigzag path $z$ on $\Gamma$, we define the length of $z$, which is denoted by $\ell(z)$, as the number of edges of $\Gamma$ constituting $z$.
-In particular, we see that $\ell(z)$ is even integer.
-Thus, edges on a zigzag path are indexed by elements in $\ZZ/(2n)\ZZ$ for some integer $\ell(z)/2=n\ge 1$.
-Fix a black node on a zigzag path $z$ as the starting point of $z$, and we denote $z$ as a sequence of edges starting from the fixed black node: $z=z[1]z[2]\cdots z[2n-1]z[2n]$.
+For a zigzag path $z$ on $\Gamma$, we define the length of~$z$, which is denoted by~$\ell(z)$, as the number of edges of~$\Gamma$ constituting~$z$.
+In particular, we see that $\ell(z)$ is an even integer.
+Thus, edges on a~zigzag path are indexed by elements in $\ZZ/(2n)\ZZ$ for some integer $\ell(z)/2=n\ge 1$.
+Fix a black node on a zigzag path $z$ as the starting point of~$z$, and denote~$z$ as a sequence of edges starting from the fixed black node: $z=z[1]z[2]\cdots z[2n-1]z[2n]$.

-An edge in a zigzag path $z$ is called a \emph{zig} (resp. \emph{zag}) of $z$ if it is indexed by an odd (resp. even) integer.
-We denote by $\Zig(z)$ (resp. $\Zag(z)$) the set of zigs (resp. zags) appearing in a zigzag path $z$, which is a finite set.
+An edge in a zigzag path $z$ is called a \emph{zig} (resp.\ \emph{zag}) of $z$ if it is indexed by an odd (resp.~even) integer.
+We denote by $\Zig(z)$ (resp.~$\Zag(z)$) the set of zigs (resp.~zags) appearing in a~zigzag path~$z$, which is a~finite set.
+Two zigzag paths are said to \emph{intersect} if they share an edge (not a node).
 We note that if $z$ does not have a self-intersection, $\Zig(z)$ and $\Zag(z)$ are disjoint sets.
-For any edge $e$ of a dimer model, we can uniquely determine the zigzag path containing $e$ as a zig and the zigzag path containing $e$ as a zag respectively.
+For any edge~$e$ of a dimer model, we can consider the zigzag path containing $e$ as a zig and the zigzag path containing $e$ as a zag.
 Thus, any edge $e$ is contained in at most two zigzag paths.
 If such zigzag paths do not have a self-intersection, $e$ is contained in exactly two zigzag paths.
 For example, zigzag paths on the dimer model given in the left of Figure~\ref{ex_dimer_4b} are shown in Figure~\ref{zigzag_4b}.